rohanPatgiri/fred-CPI-Time-Series-Data-Analysis/README.md

 - Checked the time series data for stationarity.
 - Performed correlation analysis of CPI with the other economic indicators
 - Checked for Causality using Granger Causality tests.
-- Prepared report about the findings from the analysis.